M47O/codewarskata/README.md

 However, as of now, not a single solution of mine makes use of regex, even for kata that call for regex to be used.
-This is intentional, as it creates opportunities that require using methods I do not regularly use or have never used, thus creating more opportunities to deepen my understanding of these methods and explore new ways in which they can be used.
+This is intentional, as it creates opportunities that require using methods I do not regularly use or have never used, thus creating a chance to deepen my understanding of these methods and explore new ways in which they can be used.

 ---